netik/lucius/README.md

 Going to `https://XXX.ngrok.io/` should get you to the login page if all is working correctly, and `https://XXX.ngrok.io/inbound/answer` should get you the 1st page of TwiML, for the voice IVR.
 That page should come back something like:

 ```
-This XML file does not appear to have any style information associated with it.
-The document tree is shown below.
 <Response>
 <Say>I am Lucius.
 Here to help.</Say>
 <Gather action="/login/" input="dtmf speech" speechTimeout="auto" timeout="10">